-A 2021 poll showed that 40% of restaurant owners said they planned on boosting efforts with personalized marketing and customer loyalty programs – and the best way to do that is with online ordering that tracks relevant customer data and delivers customer loyalty programs tailored to each user.
+In today’s world, customers expect digital platforms that make ordering just as easy as in-person communication.
+Little wonder that a 2021 poll showed that 40 percent of restaurant owners said they planned on boosting efforts with personalized marketing and customer loyalty programs – and the best way to do that is with online ordering that tracks relevant customer data and delivers customer loyalty programs tailored to each user.

-Given that mobile ordering accounts for 24% of total QSR sales, it’s absolutely essential for businesses to make their ordering process streamlined and personalized.
+Given that mobile ordering already accounts for 24 percent of total sales, it’s absolutely essential for businesses to make their ordering process streamlined and personalized.

-Providing constant and convenient opportunities for customers to customize their meal is just one more way to personalize their experience and increase order accuracy.
+Providing more convenient opportunities for customers to customize their meals is just one more way to personalize their experience and increase order accuracy.

 INVEST IN TECH THAT WILL HELP YOU GROW

 Let’s face it – keeping up with today’s changing restaurant industry is hard.
-Customers expect more than ever, staff shortages are constant, and food prices keep rising.
+Customers expect more than ever, staff shortages continue to drive higher wages, and food prices keep rising.
 To stay ahead, restaurants need help from new tech.